Drug Charge Defense Lawyer

 Penalties Vary According to the Circumstances of the Case

 According to Virginia law, possession of any controlled substance without a prescription classified in Schedule I or II of the Drug Control Act are a Class 5 felony and carry the stiffest penalty compared to other schedules of drugs.
 Possession of any Schedule III through Schedule VI controlled substance is charged as a misdemeanor.
+If you’re facing charges in Richmond, it’s important to consult with a skilled Richmond misdemeanor charge lawyer to understand your legal options and build a strong defense.

 Potential penalties depend on the schedule of controlled substance and whether the crime involves possession, sale or distribution, or manufacturing drugs, as follows: